FJNel/book-project/api/documentation.md

 ### Health Check

-This endpoint retrieves the API's curret status.
+This endpoint retrieves the API's current status.
 It is a public endpoint and does not require authentication.

 **Endpoint:** `GET /`